History of email spam: Background

 Commercialization of the internet and integration of electronic mail as an accessible means of communication has another face—the influx of unwanted information and mails.
 As the internet started to gain popularity in the early 1990s, it was quickly recognized as an excellent advertising tool.
 At practically no cost, a person can use the internet to send an email message to thousands of people.
-These unsolicited junk electronic mails came to be called 'Spam'.
+These unsolicited "junk" electronic mails came to be called "spam".
 The history of spam is intertwined with the history of electronic mail.

 While the linguistic significance of the usage of the word 'spam' is attributed to the British comedy troupe Monty Python in a now legendary sketch from their Flying Circus TV series, in which a group of Vikings sing a chorus of "SPAM, SPAM, SPAM..." at increasing volumes, the historic significance lies in it being adopted to refer to unsolicited commercial electronic mail sent to a large number of addresses, in what was seen as drowning out normal communication on the internet.

 The first known spam email

+The first ARPANET spam was sent in 1971 by an MIT system administrator of CTSS “to all people on CTSS”.

+In November 1975, Jon Postel wrote RFC 706, "On the junk mail problem," suggesting that the problem of junk electronic mail had been at least contemplated, if not experienced.

-The first known spam electronic mail (although not yet called email), was sent on May 3, 1978, to around 400 users on ARPANET.
+The first commercial spam electronic mail (although not yet called email), was sent on May 3, 1978, to around 400 users on the ARPANET.
 It was an advertisement for a presentation by Digital Equipment Corporation for their DECSYSTEM-20 products written by Gary Thuerk, a marketer of theirs, and Carl Gartley, an engineer who sent the message through Thuerk's account.
 It reportedly generated $13 million in sales.
 The reaction to it was almost universally negative—an ARPANET representative got Thuerk to promise not to do it again—and for a long time there were no further instances.